 - Great Looking Themes - If they offer themes that appeal to your needs without all the extra fluff that you don't need, then you more likely found your theme (or theme shop).

-- Don't get sucked in with a million features - This is bloat and most of what is offered, you truely won't need.
+- Don't get sucked in with a million features - This is bloat and most of what is offered, you truly won't need.
 The idea of showcasing a mile long list of features is to create the WOW factor and gets you to buy.
 Except after buying it, you realize it was a mistake.

 This was probably information overload, but when it comes to deciding on free WordPress themes vs premium WordPress themes, I can easily say your choices are not limited.
 It all depends on you and your specific needs and what is important to you and what isn't.
 I've love to get your feedback on free WordPress themes versus premium themes, so feel free to share this on your social network and post your thoughts.